DiCaprio 2: Background

-Artwork and title
+Title and artwork

 On September 15, 2018, JID revealed promotional artwork for the album.
-The design draws inspiration from the film Inception (2010), and is a replica of the "spinning top" which never quite stops as the movie comes to an end.
-On October 31, 2018, J.I.D revealed what was then billed as the album's official artwork, which features Konrad Annerud, a model and look-alike of actor and film producer Leonardo DiCaprio.
-The album was released on November 26, 2018 with the cover of the DiCaprio look-alike as the official artwork, but was mysteriously changed a week later on streaming services to the alternate artwork which features JID in the form of a golden statuette holding a number two and was inspired by the iconic Academy Awards statuette.
-JID later confirmed that the artwork featuring the golden statuette was the new official cover for the album and explained the change of artwork to fans on Twitter saying, "That artwork is what the artwork was supposed to be upon release but they couldn't change until after we dropped for upload reason."
+The design draws inspiration from the film, Inception (2010), and is a replica of the "spinning top" of which never quite stops as the movie comes to an end.
+On October 31, JID revealed of what was then billed as the album's official artwork, featuring Konrad Annerud, a model and look-alike of actor and film producer, Leonardo DiCaprio.
+The album was released on November 26, with the cover of the DiCaprio look-alike as the official artwork, but was mysteriously changed a week later on streaming services to the alternate artwork of which features JID in the form of a golden statuette holding a number two and was inspired by the iconic Academy Awards statuette.
+JID later confirmed that the artwork, featuring the golden statuette was the new official cover for the album and explained the change of artwork to fans on Twitter, saying, "That artwork is what the artwork was supposed to be upon release, but they couldn't change until after we dropped for upload reason."